-Current liabilities include shareholder and related party USD loans totaling \$241,277,677 This loans and interest became overdue in 1Q 2023.
+Current liabilities include shareholder and related party USD loans totaling \$256,860,283 these loans and interest became overdue in 1Q 2023.

 Due to the adoption in late 2022, EU 9th Sanctions Package, which include a prohibition against new investment and new financing of companies in the Russian mining sector the Company's lenders Inflection and Aterra, both companies incorporated in the European Union, have determined that they are each unable to enter into the Facilities Agreement Amendments.